sayan32767/instagram_clone_flutter/README.md

 - **The Flutter Community:** For the open-source libraries and resources that help in building and improving the app.
 - **IconFinder & Unsplash:** For the free icons and images used in the app design.
 - **Stack Overflow:** For the community support and solutions to common issues faced during development.
+- **[meta-ai-api](https://github.com/Strvm/meta-ai-api)**: This project utilizes code and concepts from [meta-ai-api](https://github.com/Strvm/meta-ai-api).
+Special thanks to the contributors for their valuable work.